Table of Contents

 Remarks

 Note that this question is evaluated with an already-in-memory collection of SeleniumElement.
-It does not interact with the web browser/web driver directly.
-This could lead to unexpected impacts upon performance.
-If you are able to find the elements you want using an implementation of Locator, then prefer using FindElements instead, which will query the web driver directly for only the elements you want.
+However, each criterion that is evaluated may cause communication with the WebDriver, for each element in the source collection.
+This nested loop could lead to unexpected impacts upon performance, particularly with larger collections of elements or where the WebDriver is hosted remotely.
+If you are able to find the elements you want using an implementation of Locator, then prefer using FindElements instead.
+Finding elements performs far better than this question.
+On the other hand, this question offers far greater power in the creation of custom criteria.

 Constructors